7RU7H/Archive/Web-Application-Hacking/Insecure-Direct-Object-Reference.md

 # Insecure Direct Object Reference (IDOR)

-An IDOR is access control vulnerability where a user can access resources becuase the Direct Object Reference to that resource is modifiable by the user.
+An IDOR is access control vulnerability where a user can access resources because the Direct Object Reference to that resource is modifiable by the user.

 ## References